blogc-pagination - blogc's pagination support

 blogc(1) will also export some global blogc-template(7) variables related to

-variable from the last file in the listing.These variables can be also formatted with DATE_FORMAT
+DATE_FIRSTDATE variable from the first file in the listing.DATE_LASTDATE variable from the last file in the listing.These variables can be also formatted with DATE_FORMAT global blogc(1) parameter,

 template variables.